Jupyter Notebooks

 Custom Charts

 Developing your own chart is not difficult.
-Roboquant uses the excellent ECharts-Java library that makes it easy to create almost any chart from within your Java or Kotlin code.
+Roboquant uses the excellent ECharts-Java library that makes it easy to create almost any chart from within your Kotlin code.